ansys/pymapdl/doc/source/api/unit_testing.rst

 Unit tests and integration tests are part of Continuous Integration (CI).
-The automation of testing, monitoring, and deployment of newly added code allows Continuous Deployment (CD) throughout the application lifecycle, providing a comprehensive CI/CD approach.
+The automation of testing, monitoring, and deployment of newly added code allows Continuous Deployment (CD) throughout the app lifecycle, providing a comprehensive CI/CD approach.

 .. figure:: ../images/cicd.jpg
     :width: 300pt